Free Consultation

 White Collar Crime

 Being accused of embezzlement is more than a legal problem — it’s a threat to your reputation, career, and future.
 In Arizona, embezzlement is typically charged when someone misappropriates money or property that was entrusted to them, often in a position of trust such as a company employee, bookkeeper, financial advisor, or nonprofit manager.
-At Feldman & Royle, our Phoenix Embezzlement Defense Lawyers understand the gravity of these allegations and the complexity involved in investigating financial crimes.
-Our lawyers in Phoenix have extensive experience defending individuals charged with white-collar offenses throughout the Phoenix area and is prepared to protect your rights at every stage.
+At Feldman Royle Ahl, our Embezzlement Attorneys in Phoenix understand the gravity of these allegations and the complexity involved in investigating financial crimes.
+Our embezzlement lawyers in Phoenix have extensive experience defending individuals charged with white-collar offenses throughout the Phoenix area and is prepared to protect your rights at every stage.

 Understand